Malicorne (band): Vercambre's departure

 In mid September 2015 Laurent Vercambre left the band, after a spell of nine months, with plans for new musical projects.
 He was to announce his departure on stage, during what was to be his last show with the band, on 25 September 2015, in Coucy-le-Château, Picardy, as part of the (inaugural) Historica/Pagan Festival.
 The show was cancelled however, after the entire event was cancelled by its organisers.
 Malicorne once again became a sextet.

 On 18 December 2015, Malicorne performed its first show since Vercambre's departure, in Corbeil-Essonnes, Paris.
 This was only the band's 5th show in Île-de-France (out of 32 shows) following the dates at Aubervilliers on 24 May 2013, Cachan on 14 March 2014, Paris (at Le Trianon) on 20 September 2014 and La Verrière (near Versailles) on 10 April 2015.

 Malicorne performed only five shows in 2016, all of them occurring in the provinces.
 (Note: On 9 January 2016 in Lignières, on 13 February 2016 in Foix, on 11 March 2016 in Jarnac, on 8 July 2016 in Vivonne (near Poitiers) and on 21 October 2016 in Ploërmel, Morbihan.)
 Their last 2016 show on, 21 October 2016 in Ploërmel, Morbihan, was their 37th since the beginning of the Almanach Tour in early July 2012 but also their first show in Brittany since the one (almost three years previously) on 7 December 2013 in Tréguier, Côtes-d'Armor.

 Final show

 Malicorne performed their very last show on 12 August 2017 at the Festival du chant de marin in Paimpol, Brittany.
-Concomitantly, the new album project was cancelled as the band had de facto (definitevely) ceased to exist.
+Concomitantly, the new album project was cancelled as the band had de facto (definitively) ceased to exist.